annabakas/othello/README.md

 # Othello

 Othello, also known as Reversi, is a strategy board game played on an 8x8 board.
-The object of the game is to havethe majority of disks flipped to display your color when the last playable empty square is filled.
+The object of the game is to have the majority of disks flipped to display your color when the last playable empty square is filled.

 ## Compiling the Code